bitovi/academy/src/typescript/4-functions.md

 ## Functions in TypeScript

 In TypeScript we're able to annotate function parameters to better guard our code.
-The following execution of a function will throw an error when compiled if called with two parameters that are not numbers.
+If the following code is called  with two parameters that are not numbers TypeScript's compiler will throw an error when compiled.

 ```typescript
 function add(x: number, y: number): number {